PriyankaHichkad/Agent-Testing-Framework/README.md

 This framework provides an **end-to-end evaluation pipeline** that allows developers to test any AI agent using predefined test cases, automated metrics, and adversarial inputs — all visualized through an interactive dashboard.

+### Problem Statement:
+“One of the biggest challenges with AI systems today is reliability and safety.
+We often don’t know:

+- Whether the response is correct
+- Whether it’s safe
+- Or if the model is hallucinating

+So make a framework to systematically test and evaluate the agents.”

 ---

 ## Objective